-This week we are running our third 7daysofaction "A Trade in People".
-The report "A Trade in People" and this weeks campaign has been put together in partnership with Lancaster University and elements of it are being featured on BBC Breakfast.
-Through the course of the week, we look at the economics of the inpatient system and the growing power and influence of the independent sector.
-We look at the impact of what is effectively a trade in people, on individuals and families and we look at the profits that are available and some of the businesses that are operating in the sector.
+June the 26th marked the beginning of our third 7daysofaction "A Trade in People".
+The report "A Trade in People" and the weeks campaign was put together in partnership with Lancaster University and elements of it were featured on BBC Breakfast.
+Through the course of the week, we looked at the economics of the inpatient system and the growing power and influence of the independent sector.
+Overall it was about the impact of what is effectively a trade in people, on individuals and families and the profits that are available to some of the businesses that are operating in the sector.

 Between 2500 and 3000 people with autism and learning difficulties are currently detained in some form of in-patient setting and over 30,000 are at risk of being placed in one.
 7 Days of Action is: